Cedryn Quarry Tramway: History

 The Cedryn quarry is first recorded in 1827.
 The output of this remote site was initially taken by horse pack to the quays on the River Conwy at Dolgarrog.
-A 5 mile long tramway was constructed in the period 1861–1863.
+A 5 mi tramway was constructed in the period 1861–1863.
 The gauge was approximately narrow gauge and was built using wrought iron T section rails.

-Some time before 1866 this tramway was extended a further mile to Cwm Eigiau Quarry, and the name "Cwm Eigiau Tramway" largely became synonymous with that of the Cedryn Tramway.
+Some time before 1866 this tramway was extended 1 mi to Cwm Eigiau Quarry, and the name "Cwm Eigiau Tramway" largely became synonymous with that of the Cedryn Tramway.
 The Caedryn [sic] Slate Quarry Co.
 Ltd of 1863 became in 1874 the Caedryn [sic] & Cwm Eigiau Slate Co.
 Ltd, but was dissolved just 11 years later, the slate being of a poor quality.

 By 1907, when the route was used for a new tramway to assist in the building of the dam at Llyn Eigiau, all rails had been removed.
 This new tramway, the Eigiau Tramway, was initially built to the wider standard gauge, and used steam engines.
 It followed the route of the Cedryn Tramway except that the small incline above Coedty was by-passed to the north.